PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Command-Shell-Integration.md

 JSON output can optionally include a `$typeNames` member which is an array of strings that indicate the type hierarchy of the object.
 PowerShell would use this as the same as the `TypeNames` member of a PSObject for formatting.
 Future enhancement would support a JSON defined formatting schema that could be used by other shells.

+Users may want to selectively disable structured output for a tool.
+How this is done is shell specific.
+For PowerShell, a user could set the environment variable `COMMAND_SHELL_STRUCTURED_OUTPUT` to `none` to disable structured output for all tools and remove that environment variable to re-enable it.

 ### Tab Completion Registration